jboss-container-images/rhdm-7-openshift-image/quickstarts/hello-rules/README.md

 $ oc new-app rhdm71-kieserver-s2i
   --> Deploying template "openshift/rhdm71-kieserver-s2i" to project rhdm-kieserver

-       Red Hat Decision Manager Execution Server 7.1 S2I (Ephemeral with https)
+       Red Hat Decision Manager KIE Server 7.1 S2I (Ephemeral with https)
        ---------
-       Application template for Red Hat Decision Manager Execution Server 7.1 application built using S2I.
+       Application template for Red Hat Decision Manager KIE Server 7.1 application built using S2I.

-       A new Decision Manager Execution Server application has been created in your project.
+       A new Decision Manager KIE Server application has been created in your project.
 Please be sure to create the "kieserver-service-account" service account and the secret named "kieserver-app-secret" containing the keystore.jks file used for serving secure content.

        * With parameters:
           * Application Name=myapp